Plugins 〉Amazon Aurora

 When we render this same query with the time series visualization, we'll notice that the "neighborhood" and "city" fields collapse into 1 time series:

 This is often the desired and expected behavior from a sql datasource, particularly when using the Table Visualization.
 However, there are times when you may want to render a separate time series for each city/neighborhood combo.
-To do so, in the "Format as" dropdown select "Time series" which will render that same timeseries visualization like so:
+To do so, in the "Format data frames as" dropdown select "Time series" which will render that same timeseries visualization like so:

 When using Explore, Grafana renders your data using the appropriate time series or table visualization automatically when you change the format.
 With the query editor in dashboards, users control how to visualize the data.